top of page

 This is how my desperation started...

 In Octoberish of 2022, my wife and I ran face first into some major financial concerns as our careers made unexpected deviations from the path we charted.
-I won't go into it in detail, but basically, the life we planned on living the next couple of years simply wasn't going to happen.
+I won't go into it in detail, but basically, the life we planned on living for the next couple of years simply wasn't going to happen.
 And if it did, it would come at the expense of our mental and physical health.
 It wasn't a sacrifice we were willing to make to ensure comfort.

 My mind was a singular focus - how to keep my family of four afloat through financial turmoil.